 So Should You or Shouldn’t You Ask For Financial Need?

 It comes down to this—if you need financial aid to be able to attend a certain college, you should not hesitate to ask.
 In most colleges, it will not impact your acceptance odds and in those colleges where it will, you may be better off not attending that school anyway.
+Again, most colleges understand that many students need some amount of financial aid to afford tuition.
+If they aren’t understanding, you may just want to look elsewhere.
+There are plenty of schools that don’t let it impact their admission decision.

 And if you need extra financial help besides scholarships and award letters, you’ll need to find the right student loan.
 Use College Raptor’s Student Loan Finder to compare lenders and interest rates—for FREE!